kyhau/docker-notebook/README.md

 docker run centos:6

 # Container is deleted when “exit”
-# i: interactive,  t: terminal; start a container and log into the container
+# i: interactive,  t: terminal; launch a container in 'interactive' mode in the current 'terminal'
 docker run -it centos:6

 # Container is not deleted when “exit”